Georgia launches Medicaid expansion in closely watched test of work requirements

 Either way, once on the new program, people will have to meet activity requirements or lose coverage beginning the following month, which could impact thousands.
 When Arkansas imposed work requirements in 2018 for some adults, more than 18,000 people lost coverage in less than a year.

-Georgia will be different, Noggle argued, saying recipients will only have to certify for the first three months of the year.
+Georgia will be different, Noggle argued.
+Recipients will only have to certify compliance with activity requirements for the first six months of the year.

 “I think we are going to make it as easy as possible as we can for our members to verify their eligibility,” she said.

-Note: This story has been updated to correct that Medicaid recipients must certify the work requirement for six months, not three, and to reflect that the health care nonprofit’s name is KFF, not the Kaiser Family Foundation.